 The INTL program focuses on issues that transcend particular cultures and regions of the world, matters that are global or potentially global in their impacts, such as religious movements, global human migration, terrorism, climate change, sustainable development, public health, foreign policies and international financial flows.
-Courses from a variety of departments are offered, including language and literatures, political science, philosophy, religion, sociology, economics, history, geology, business, music, and theatre and dance.
+Courses from a variety of departments are offered, including languages, political science, philosophy, religion, sociology, history, business and economics, music, and theatre.

 Also, all majors and minors are required to achieve effective communication skills in a second language and to apply that language to coursework.
 Students are encouraged to complete a significant study abroad or international experience to help them become more aware and knowledgeable of the international and global environments, as well as to understand how culture affects national and global issues.